 LEARNING HEALTH SYSTEMS APPROACH TO PATIENT CARE

-Learning health systems embed researchers in a health care system, creating a nimble feedback loop among researchers, clinicians, and patients so they can more quickly improve the quality of care, together.
-Patient care, education and research are intrinsicly linked in this iterative approach to medicine.
+Learning health systems embed researchers in a healthcare system, creating a nimble feedback loop among researchers, clinicians, and patients so they can more quickly improve the quality of care, together.
+Patient care, education and research are intrinsically linked in this iterative approach to medicine.

 LHS USE CASE: COVID-19